10 DevOps Tools for Continuous Monitoring

 - Index, transform, and visualize data with no data movement and no ETL process, directly on cloud object storage at petabyte scale

-- Supports full-text search and SQL queries, with ML support slated for release by 2022
+- Supports full-text search and SQL queries, with ML support slated for release in 2023

-- Currently supports Amazon S3 and GCS as its storage backend, but plans to support Azure and other major public clouds in the future
+- Currently supports Amazon S3 and GCS as its storage backend, but plans to add Azure DevOps Monitoring tools along with other major public clouds in the future

 - Not offered as an on-premises solution